abcAssess/abcAssess-legal/accessibility.md

 ## Our Commitment

 #### At abcAssess, we believe every teacher deserves access to high-quality classroom assessment tools — regardless of ability.
-We are committed to ensuring that our web platform and native iOS and Android applications are accessible to educators and administrators with diverse abilities.
+We are committed to ensuring that our web-based platform, fully accessible on desktop, tablet, and mobile browsers, is usable by educators and administrators with diverse abilities.
+We deliberately built abcAssess web-first so it works across the widest possible range of devices without requiring a specific app install.
+Dedicated native iOS and Android applications are the next major step on our roadmap, planned once the web platform's mobile and tablet experience is fully refined; this statement will be updated to reflect their accessibility features once they are available.

 #### We continually audit, test, and improve our interfaces to provide a seamless and supportive experience for all users.
 Accessibility is not an afterthought — it is built into our design and development process from the start.